swagger-api/swagger-node/README.md

 Adds an API route to express and provides all the necessary information to swagger.

-Finally, configure swagger with a `public` URL and version:
+Finally, configure swagger with a `public` URL and version (note, this must be called after all the other swagger API calls):

 ```js
 swagger.configure("http://petstore.swagger.wordnik.com", "0.1");